raspberrypilearning/make-a-face/en/step_4.md

 --- /task ---

+Experiment with ellipses to create the eyes you want.

 --- task ---

-Experiment with ellipses to create the eyes you want.
-Here are some tips to help:
+###Position the eyes

-**Tip:** The first number in `ellipse` is the center of the eye.
+The first number in `ellipse` is the center of the eye.
 The eyes should be positioned the same distance from the centre of the drawing.
 In the example, `160` and `240` are both '40' pixels away from 200 which works for a drawing with a width of 400.

 --- collapse ---